paulveillard/cybersecurity-pci-dss-compliance/README.md

 ## `Requirements`
 > The Payment Card Industry Data Security Standard (PCI DSS) is a set of requirements that ensure companies securely handle credit card information

+PCI DSS requirements

+**Secure your network:**
+> Build and maintain a secure network and systems.
+Protect cardholder data: Use strong encryption to protect stored data and encrypt data transmission over public networks.
+Maintain a vulnerability management program: Identify and address vulnerabilities in your systems.
+Implement strong access control measures: Limit access to sensitive data to authorized personnel.
+Regularly monitor and test networks: Test your systems to ensure they are secure.
+Maintain an information security policy: Create and maintain a policy that outlines how you will protect customer data.
+Use and regularly update anti-virus software: Use software to protect against viruses and other malware.
+Create and retain secure systems and applications: Ensure your systems and applications are secure and up to date.

 ## `Resources`

 This folder contains curated links to resources that can aid in your understanding of PCI DSS compliance.